|Role:||Program Assistant (Internship), External and International|

 - Provide support in completing CVF/V20 database requests;

 - Perform other research, programmatic, organizational, or communications tasks as requested by the supervisor.

-Currently enrolled in relevant studies in a bachelor (all credits except internship completed) or master’s level program, holding a bachelor level degree/equivalent and enrolled but pending course commencement in a relevant master’s degree or equivalent (advanced degree), or, in certain cases, have recently completed a relevant advanced degree or holding such a degree and seeking professional re-orientation.
+Holding a bachelor level degree/equivalent and enrolled but pending course commencement in a relevant master’s degree or equivalent (advanced degree), or, in certain cases, have recently completed a relevant advanced degree or holding such a degree and seeking professional re-orientation.

 Relevant studies: International Affairs/Relations, International Development Studies, Public Policy, Economics, Finance, Environmental Studies, or related fields.

 Previous work experience or demonstrated interest in economics, finance, climate change and/or environmental protection policy projects.
 Experience working with local and international non-profits is an asset.

 Competencies, Skills & Languages